 Lepp Farm Market in Abbotsford is holding a contest to win a $25 gift certificate.

+The contest was first presented last month.
 To enter, find the related post on the Abbotsford News Facebook page and then comment with one ingredient and #BetterWhenShared.

 Only one entry is permitted per person, but you can double your entry by sharing the contest with friends.

 The contest ends at noon on Friday, May 29.